tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 >>> handle = Entrez.esearch(db = "nuccore", term = ("Uropsilus investigator[Organism]"))
 ```

-The function Entrez. esearch allows us to search any of the databases hosted by N CBI, returning a handle to the results.
+The function `Entrez.esearch` allows us to search any of the databases hosted by NCBI, returning a handle to the results.
 A handle is a standardized "wrapper" around text information.
 Handles are useful for reading information incrementally, which is important for large data files.
-Handles are often used to pass information to a parser, such as the function Entrez. read:
+Handles are often used to pass information to a parser, such as the function `Entrez.read`:

 ```python
 >>> record = Entrez.read(handle)